Will Spray Foam Rust Metal Buildings?

 If it’s a cold day, it’s best to start with a cold barn.
 Trying to warm the space up before installation again will introduce warmth to the cold metal.

-Experienced spray foam installation crews know a few techniques to combat condensation issues.
+Experienced spray foam installation crews know a few techniques to combat condensation issues when they spray foam metal buildings.

 The first is a technique called flashing.
 In this instance, the installer will do a quick, really short pass to coat your substrate with a thin layer of foam.
 This allows the installer to spray onto this thin layer of foam instead of the cold metal.